 Pam, we'll start with you.

-I got to give you and the Florida government, the governor a lot of props here.
+I've got to give you and the Florida government, the governor, a lot of props here.

-I mean, this is the biggest evacuation we've ever seen, but you had plenty of time, and I think lifting the rules and regulations to get gasoline in and more supplies in.
+I mean, this is the biggest evacuation we've ever seen, but you had plenty of time.

-Yeah, I sean there is an app, and and thank you.
+Yeah, Sean, there is an app, and thank you.

-And I can tell you I want to thank um shop through it with the EPA as well, because we called we called General Prue, um, General Purity used to be my counterpart.
+And I can tell you, I want to thank Scott Pruitt with the EPA as well, because we called General Pruitt, General Pruitt, he used to be my counterpart.

-We called Secretary Pruitt, and the EPA um lifted the Clean Air Act standards on gas where we can have blended fuel now for another additional 20 days to help us drive the prices of fuel down which is going to help our state tremendously.
+And the EPA lifted the Clean Air Act standards on gas, where we can have blended fuel now for another additional 20 days to help us drive the prices of fuel down, which is going to help our state tremendously.

 I cannot thank him enough.

-Um but the I can't thank all the airlines enough.
+Of course, the airlines are regulated by the federal government, the FAA, but I can't thank all the airlines enough.

 They have been incredible corporate partners.